harunnryd/harunnryd/README.md

 >   - 🔭 I’m currently Lead Software Engineer at moreno.com & TechLead - Co-Founder at voluntreep.com
->   - ⚡ Fun fact: Coffee Addict
+>   - ⚡ Coffee Addict
 >   - 📫 How to reach me: You can reach me on [LinkedIn](https://bit.ly/38eJwLo)